 Bone grafting following tooth loss can preserve the socket/ridge and minimize gum and bone collapse.
 There is less shrinkage and a more aesthetic tooth replacement for either an implant crown or fixed bridge around the replacement teeth.

 For more information about crown lengthening, gum grafting, and bone grafting, please refer to the treatment section of our website and click on each individual procedure for an in-depth description.

 Give us a call at Livonia Periodontist Office Phone Number 734-542-9904 for help with your gummy smile.
 We will help you explore all of your treatment options.

-Download Dr. Zakaria’s book to see what kind of results Dr. Zakaria can achieve with his minimally-invasive gum grafting technique!
+Browse Dr. Zakaria’s book to see the results Dr. Zakaria can achieve.